PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 Before a multiplayer session, there of course has to be a character selection, where one of the players chooses the main hero, while others choose one of the four friends.
 If only two or three players play together, just one or two of the four friends turn into player characters, while the remaining friends remain NPCs like in a singleplayer session.

 The game starts regularly with the conviction of the main hero.
-The story, missions, dialogues and available answers for the main player are the same as in singleplayer.
+The story, missions, dialogues and available answers for the main player are the same as in the singleplayer mode.

-The idea of enabling a friend to join a singleplayer session in the middle of a playthrough is easy from a gamedesign perspective (the technical implementation is a different question) insofar as that every one of the four friends has a clear scripted state, position in the game world etc. at any given moment of the story and can then easily be taken over at a specific point in time by another player joining the game.
+The idea of enabling a friend to join a singleplayer session in the middle of a playthrough is easy from a gamedesign perspective (the technical implementation is a different question) insofar as that every one of the four friends has a clear scripted state and position in the game world etc. at any given moment of the story and can then easily be taken over at a specific point in time by another player joining the game.

 ### Fixed Roles